okcoders/curriculum/Module-3/install-node.md

 - install [homebrew](https://brew.sh/), by pasting and executing this `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"` in the terminal
 - install nvm with this command `brew install nvm`
 - install node v16 with this command `nvm install 16`

+## Make sure it worked

+- from your terminal, you should now be able to type `node` and be in the node repl.
+You should see a carrot.
+Type some javascript and press enter to execute it.
+Press ctrl+c twice to exit.